 A false sense of spirituality may enable the participant to avoid psychological problems they want to hide from.
 Spiritual bypass happens when the participant uses spirituality as a shield to defend them from unresolved issues, giving transcendental answers to hard questions with no practical relevance.
 Common issues linked to spiritual bypass are:

-2) Repression of undesirable or painful emotions
+2 – Repression of undesirable or painful emotions;

 Most psychonauts don’t receive the after-trip care they need to fully integrate their psychedelic experiences.
 This can contribute to a more challenging integration and can be remedied by an active and supportive community.
 The first step is to speak about the sacred experience openly without repressing the other members of the community.
 Our society is gradually transitioning to a world post-war-on-drugs.
 Using science as a tool of guidance, we are learning how to benefit from the sacred experience in a long-lasting way.

 Supporting each other goes much beyond promoting good trips.
 It involves daily accountability throughout the integration process, in the weeks, months, and even years after the psychedelic journey.
-Lack of support can stunt the personal growth of a psychonaut is transforming the experience into valuable lessons that can be applied to a healthy and balanced lifestyle.
+Lack of support can stunt the personal growth of a psychonaut transforming the experience into valuable lessons that can be applied to a healthy and balanced lifestyle.

 Lutkajtis, A., & Evans, J. (2023).
 Psychedelic integration challenges: Participant experiences.
 After a psilocybin truffle retreat in the Netherlands, Journal of Psychedelic Studies, 6(3), 211-221. doi: https://doi.org/10.1556/2054.2022.00232